mosbackup/opendistil-ai/public/blog/launching-opendistil.md

 The AI industry is concentrating power in the hands of a few companies with massive compute budgets.
 We believe this isn't sustainable and it's not necessary.

-Distillation has proven that you can reproduce 85-95% of a frontier model's capabilities at a tiny fraction of the cost.
-But until now, running distillation pipelines required deep ML expertise and significant engineering effort.
+Distillation has proven that you can reproduce frontier capabilities at a tiny fraction of the cost.
+But until now, running distillation pipelines required deep ML expertise, cybersecurity know-how, and significant engineering effort.

 ## What OpenDistil Does